-Britannia Village Primary School is committed to Early Help, Safeguarding and Child Protection in order to promote the welfare of all its pupils and the Governors expect all staff and volunteers to share this commitment.
+Britannia Education Trust is committed to Early Help, Safeguarding and Child Protection in order to promote the welfare of all its pupils and the Governors expect all staff and volunteers to share this commitment.
 Staff must demonstrate their understanding of how each individual adult working on behalf of the school has an active part to play in identifying a child or young person’s concerns early - to prevent needs escalating and to protect those at risk of harm.

 1.1.
 All staff must be clear about their responsibility and that of others in providing a caring and safe environment for all pupils to learn.

-1.2 To this end Britannia Village Primary School will ensure that all staff, whether permanent or temporary, and volunteers are aware of systems within the school which support early help and safeguarding and should be explained to them as part of staff induction.
+1.2 To this end Britannia Education Trust will ensure that all staff, whether permanent or temporary, and volunteers are aware of systems within the school which support early help and safeguarding and should be explained to them as part of staff induction.

 1.3 All staff have a responsibility to identify children who may be in need of extra help or who are suffering, or are likely to suffer, significant harm.
 All staff then have a responsibility to take appropriate action, working with other services as needed.